Q: When was SAPHA formed?

-- Increasing awareness of the value of culturally-appropriate services for South Asians in the United States;
+- Increasing awareness of the value of culturally-appropriate services for South Asians in the US

-- Advancing leadership, networking and professional development of South Asian public health professionals; and
+- Advancing leadership, networking, and professional development of South Asian public health professionals

 SAPHA’s strategy in accomplishing its mission is to:

-- Mobilize funding opportunities; and Compile and disseminate public health resources, particularly those pertaining to South Asians.
+- Compile and disseminate public health resources, particularly those pertaining to South Asians

 SAPHA is currently working to strengthen its organizational structure by expanding membership; building its social media campaign, improving the website; increasing fundraising; and forming and strengthening the capacity of its local partnerships and chapters.